Discussion Notes

 - Access and share information about community resources

-- Become more effective self-advocates and partners with service
+- Become more effective self-advocates and partners with service providers

 - Engage more fully in their own recovery